brendanwhit/pocs-final-project/docs/index.md

  </figure>
 </p>

 When the story finder method is applied to the more popular words, we do not get the striking results observed from the emergent word analysis.
-Figure~\ref{Fig:BadStory} shows the results from applying the story finder to the words "kanye's", from the Known Words Corpus, and "frappe",
+Figure 5 shows the results from applying the story finder to the words "kanye's", from the Known Words Corpus, and "frappe",